LJacobDev/contact-reminder/dev_notes.md

 quickly put together an 'interaction' view which I can use to help me work out which fields I want it to have

+.. fix the interaction-details input elements in the InteractionItem component to not overflow their flex container

 .. remove wherever the css styling is that made "Show Interactions" routerlink get green text

 I feel like the /interaction route will want to have an interactionID as a get parameter that it uses to fetch a given interaction from localstorage or whatever data structure might be holding it in memory if any